jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 ---

 JAX allows you to write optimisers and samplers which are especially fast if you use the [`scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) or [`fori_loop`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.fori_loop.html) functions.
 However if you write them in this way it's not obvious how to add progress bar for your algorithm (using [tqdm](https://pypi.org/project/tqdm/) or simply the `print` function for example).
-This post explains how to do it.
-You can find all the code in this [Github gist](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef).
+This post explains how to do do both.
+After briefly setting up the sampler, we first go over how to create a basic version using Python's `print` function, and then show how to create a nicer version using tqdm.
+You can find the code for the basic version [here](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef) and the code for the tqdm version [here](https://gist.github.com/jeremiecoullon/f6a658be4c98f8a7fd1710418cca0856)

-### Setup: sampling a Gaussian
+# Setup: sampling a Gaussian

 We'll use an [Unadjusted Langevin Algorithm](https://en.wikipedia.org/wiki/Langevin_dynamics) (ULA) to sample from a Gaussian to illustrate how to write the progress bar.
 Let's start by defining the log-posterior of a d-dimensional Gaussian and we'll use JAX to get it's gradient: